tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-05-30-four-tools-for-testing-your-python-code.md

 OK
 ```

 Let's add a test for them!
 But wait...
-Errh...
+Errr...

 *How do we add a reliable test for something that wants to read information
 from the file system?*